 It depends.
 HDHPs are best-suited for people who are relatively healthy and rarely get sick or go to the doctor.
 For those who manage chronic conditions or live on lower incomes, HDHPs are not a practical choice.
 At any income level, they incentivize policyholders to cut back on care they may need (this is the main reason why HDHPs are controversial).
 High-deductible health plan coverage can also be problematic if you have an emergency, or incur unanticipated medical costs.
 If you are covered by an HDHP and unexpectedly break your arm, are in a car accident, or need an appendectomy, your medical bills can add up quickly.

 The most important thing to remember with an HDHP: every decision you make about your medical care counts.
 HDHPs require consumers to take ownership and initiative over their care.
 In other words, it’s crucial for consumers to know what is and isn’t covered by your plan.
 Many routine health services intended to keep you well (e.g. colonoscopies, mammograms, and vaccinations) are covered at 100 percent by HDHPs.
-Policyholders should understand your coverage, so they know what’s free.
+Policyholders should understand their coverage, so they know what’s free.

 HDHPs Are a Good Choice If: